Eva Carrington: Modeling

 Carrington was a model for the artist James Whistler between 1898 and 1902.
 She posed for a number of Whistler's paintings and drawings, including A dancing woman in a pink robe, seen from the back, The Tambourine, Eva and Gladys Carrington seated on a sofa, and The Bead Stringers.

-Stage career
+Stage

 She became a renowned actress during the Edwardian period.
 A famous role was as one of the Gibson Girls in the British theatre performance of The Catch of the Season.

-Marriages
+Personal life

 Eva married Jack Southwell Russell, 25th Baron de Clifford, in February 1906.
 She adopted the title Lady de Clifford.
 This marriage, of a commoner and showgirl to a senior peer, created a scandal at the time.

-Following her first husband's death, she married Captain Arthur Roy Stock of Glenapp Castle, Ayrshire, in 1913; he died in 1915.
+Following her first husband's death in 1909, she married Captain Arthur Roy Stock of Glenapp Castle, Ayrshire, in 1913; he died in 1915.
 In 1922, Eva married George Vernon Tate, grandson of the founder of the Tate Gallery.

 She had several children, and the only son, the eldest child, Edward Southwell Russell, succeeded to the de Clifford barony.
 A colour photographic portrait of her and her four daughters by Yevonde taken in 1932 is in the National Portrait Gallery in London.